 By August the larger herds of wildebeest, zebra and gazelle have all reached the plains of the Masai Mara.
 This is one of the busiest months of activity at the Mara River, when thousands of animals attempt to cross the waters, braving vertigo-inducing banks and ferocious crocodiles primed for their next meal.
 The Masai Mara and anywhere along the Mara River are ideal spots for watching this incredible annual spectacle.

 August means the winter dry season in southern Africa, which makes it the optimum time to head to the national parks of South Africa, Botswana, Namibia, Zimbabwe and Zambia on a safari adventure.
 Vegetation is sparse after months without rains, making wildlife more easily seen and with more and more water sources drying up, animals congregate at the few remaining watering holes.

 At the heart of the Minneriya National Park in northern Sri Lanka sits an ancient tank, which serves as an important water source for Sri Lanka's elephant population when the rest of the region dries up.
 Every year between July and October hundreds of elephants migrate here to feed on the lush grasses and drink from the reservoir, making August the perfect time to see them in the wild.

-Here's a selection of our tours perfectly suited for travel in August, from cosmic marvels in the desert to cultural cities and rural countryside.
+If you're still struggling to decide where to travel in August, then check out our selection of recommended tours for the month, from cosmic marvels in the desert to cultural cities and rural countryside.